longevityframework/longevity/manual/ptype/keys.md

   object indexes {
   }
 }

-val subdomain = Subdomain("blogging", PTypePool(User))
 ```

-The values of the properties in a key uniquely identify a row.
+The key value uniquely identifies a persistent object.
 So in
 the above example, no two users can have the same username.

 We can declare multiple keys, and composite keys, just as